top of page

 To protect against fiduciary risk, employers must bring the 401(k)-fee playbook into healthcare:

-1. Demand Fee Transparency: Require full disclosure of broker, consultant, TPA, and PBM compensation—direct and indirect—a CAA requirement.
+2. Demand fee transparency.
+Require full disclosure of broker, consultant, TPA, and PBM compensation, both direct and indirect.
+This is a CAA requirement.

-2. Secure Data Access & Audit Rights: Ensure contracts allow independent audits and unrestricted access to claims data.
+3. Secure data access and contractual review rights.
+Ensure contracts allow independent review and unrestricted access to claims data.

-3. Benchmark Vendor Costs: Compare fees against independent data and market standards every 12–24 months.
+4. Benchmark vendor costs.
+Compare fees against independent data and market standards every 12-24 months.

-4. Document Oversight Processes: Record all committee decisions, vendor negotiations, and compliance steps.
+5. Document oversight processes.
+Record all committee decisions, vendor negotiations, and compliance steps to build a defensible record.

 Conclusion